Ontario International Airport: Ontario International Airport

-In 1981, a second east–west runway, 26L/8R, was built, necessitating the removal of the old NE-SW runway 4/22.
-Remnants of the 4/22 runway are visible in the present-day taxiways.
+In 1981, a second east–west runway, 26L/8R, was built, necessitating the removal of the old NE-SW runway 3/21.
+Remnants of the 3/21 runway are visible in the present-day taxiways.
 With the completion of the new runway, the existing runway 25/7 became 26R/8L.
 In 1985, the city of Los Angeles acquired Ontario International Airport outright from the city of Ontario.
 In 1987, Runway 26R/8L was extended to the east to bring the two runway thresholds side by side, so aircraft would be higher over neighborhoods.
 26R/8L became the main departing runway and 26L/8R the main arrival runway.

 For a number of years, the airport operated alongside Ontario Air National Guard Station, which was closed as a result of the 1995 Base Realignment and Closure Commission.

 In 1998, the new and larger airport terminal opened, designed by DMJM Aviation.
 Two older terminals, west of the current terminal, the main terminal and a small terminal were discontinued when the new Terminal 2 and Terminal 4 facilities were opened.
 The old terminals currently house the administration and the USO.

 In 2005 and 2006, runway 26R/8L was repaved and strengthened, and received storm drains and better runway lighting, and additional improvements to taxiway intersections were made.

-In 2006, Ontario International Airport became "LA/Ontario International Airport."
-The "LA" portion was added to remind fliers of Los Angeles and to avoid confusion with the province of Ontario in Canada.
+In 2006, Ontario International Airport became LA/Ontario International Airport.
+The "LA" portion was added to remind fliers of Greater Los Angeles and to avoid confusion with the province of Ontario in Canada.

 The airport's traffic peaked in 2005 with 7.2 million passengers, and remained steady through 2007.
 Around the time of the 2008 financial crisis, JetBlue suspended service to ONT, and major legacy carriers significantly decreased their passenger volume at the airport.
 Southwest Airlines transferred a significant portion of its Ontario capacity to Los Angeles International Airport (LAX), making LAX fares more competitive with ONT, while being coupled with more attractive frequencies and a wider range of destinations.
-The surrounding Inland Empire region was hit hard by the financial crisis, with the nearby city of San Bernardino declaring bankruptcy.
+The surrounding Inland Empire region was heavily affected by the 2008 financial crisis, with the nearby city of San Bernardino declaring bankruptcy.
 The airport suffered a 40% decline in traffic between 2007 and 2012, during which time traffic at LAX recovered to surpass prerecession levels.